Welcome to today's edition of the Rush 24-7 podcast.

 She's got to sit there, watch TV all day.

-There's nothing on TV except wicked evil Rupert Murdoch being called to account because he doesn't have the the high ethical standards of government workers like this lady in Franklin County who who wanted to give Medicaid benefits to illegal immigrant Russian drug dealers whose sisters perform sex acts on drug drug clients, just plucked at random from the stack of stuff, plucked at random from the stack of stuff number two.
+There's nothing on TV except wicked, evil Rupert Murdoch being called to account because he doesn't have the high ethical standards of government workers like this lady in Franklin County who wanted to give Medicaid benefits to illegal immigrant Russian drug dealers whose sisters perform sex acts on drug clients.

 A Missouri rabbit raiser.

-John and Judy Dollarhite of Nixer, Missouri.
+John and Judy Dollahite of Nixer, Missouri.

 They have three acres of swamp in Missouri.

-And they got their kid a couple of rabbits and rabbits do what they do, and pretty soon uh they got a whole bunch of rabbits.
+And they got their kid a couple of rabbits and rabbits do what they do.

 And they've only got three acres of swamp.

-They sold, do you know how much they made from selling all these uh rabbits that were breeding like crazy on their piece of land?
+They sold, do you know how much they made from selling all these rabbits that were breeding like crazy on their piece of land?

-So they're gonna destroy the lives.
+So they're going to destroy the lives.

 That's great now, isn't it?